remasters3/fragginhart/README.md

 - Added time bonus option. ( requested by Stig )
 - Added some cosmetics.
 - Fixed model draw issue at depotyard truck. ( reported by Quantum )
-- ToDo
-  - redraw the command map
+- Updated the command map.
-  - Make voiceover sounds better (requested by (HBC)Futtbucker )
+- Moved allied first spawn forward by 768 units.

 ## v5 change log
 - Fixed Axis have a direct shot from docs room to allies forward bunker spawn exit. ( reported by <=TM=>imZi )